shanudhawale/RAG-chatbot/README.md

 1. **Document Processing**
    - Processes PDFs to extract both text as markdowns using Docling for .pdf, .docx and .xlsx dcouments
    - Processes documents to extract images using Docling's default OCR Easy-OCR
-   - Maintains spatial relationships and document structure
+   - Maintains spatial relationships and document structure converting it into **markdown**
    - Creates separate nodes for text and image content and create a metadata rich document for pdf

 2. **Embedding System**
    - Uses Instructor Embeddings from Hugging Face "hkunlp/instructor-base" for semantic understanding
-   - Custom instruction tuning for financial document context by using a custom prompt specifying the context of the document
+   - Custom instruction tuning for document context by using a custom prompt specifying the context of the document
-   - Batch processing capability for efficient embedding generation
+   - Excel files usually contain structured data — not raw text — and the summary index helps turn those structured rows/columns into meaningful context chunks that can be queried effectively.

 3. **Vector Storage**
    - ChromaDB as the vector store and the indexes are created using the Instructor Embeddings